cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-brushing-tools.md

 ## Remove underlying pixels

-Use **Remove underlying pixels** tool  when you want to add mask and simultaneously delete the pixels of other masks that are located at the same positions.
-It is highly useful feature to avoid meticulous drawing edge twice between two different objects.
+Use **Remove underlying pixels** tool when you want to add a mask and simultaneously delete the pixels of other masks that are located at the same positions.
+It is a highly useful feature to avoid meticulous drawing edges twice between two different objects.

 ![Remove pixel](/images/brushing_tools_pixel_underlying.gif)